 • The whole “Mike Douglas Show” bit (a decade before “Seinfeld” would explore similar terrain) establishes the “Man in My Little Girl’s Life” as a piece of mental furniture for this show.

-• In the invention exchange, Dr. F. is wearing a baseball cap backwards in a homage to the movie “Over the Top.”
+• In the invention exchange, Dr. F. is wearing his baseball cap backwards in a homage to the movie “Over the Top.”

 • Before, FVI got hold of it, this movie was called “Ator The Invincible.”
 On video it was titled “The Blade Master.”
 It was a sequel to “Ator the Fighting Eagle” (1983) and the prequel to “the Iron Warrior” (1986).

-• As far as I know, nobody has identified the movie that the clips used during the opening credits came from.
-Looks like a sword-and-sandal flick.
-Come on, hive brain!
-Let’s solve this!
+• One of the commenters identified the movie that the clips used during the opening credits came from.
+It’s a sword-and-sandal flick called “Taur: the Mighty.”

 • Segment one just kind of establishes the premise then kills time.
 The credits are moderately amusing, though.